Skip to main content Go to home page

 If your situation falls into one of the categories below, it is unlikely your objection will be successful unless you can provide additional reasons and documentation to justify a further reduction:

-4. Financial hardship does not ordinarily justify a reduction of penalty tax or interest.
+6. If you are experiencing financial difficulties or are unable to pay.
+This does not ordinarily justify a reduction of penalty tax or interest.

 Even if you have lodged an objection, you must still pay your assessment in full by the due date or you may be charged late payment interest.
 If your objection is successful, we will refund any amount overpaid with interest.